 We are working hard on preparing OpenRefine Sandboxes.
 After launching the OpenRefine server for you, we will load the desired table into the environment.
 Stay tuned for more information and, meanwhile, use OpenRefine locally.

 OpenRefine transformations are currently in public beta.
 Some features may not work as expected.
-Please bear with us while we polish all necessities.
-Any feedback is welcomed at firstname.lastname@example.org.
+Please bear with us and provide feedback at email@example.com.